 Welcome to Classic Jaguars.

 I have been interested in older Jaguars for many years, as have the rest of my family.
-Ten years ago
+Seventeen years ago

 stylish Series One XJ12L was a low mileage example in midnight blue, with tan leather trim.